arkovia/acts/legislative-standard.md

   - Required
   - The Purpose is a key part of legislation and is used to explain the purpose of the Act in discussion

-### Section 3: Interpretation & Definitions
+### Section 3: Interpretations
-#### Segment 1: Interpreations
-  - Required
-  - This segment is used to interpret various terms or phrases in the legislative document

-#### Segment 2: Definitions
-  - Required
+- Optional
-  - This segment is used to create definitions, explanations and a glossary of terms used in the legislative document
+- This Section is used to create definitions, explain interprtations and for glossary of terms used in the legislative document.
+- Must include a segment (eg: Glossary, Individual Terms, Explanations or etc)

 ### Section ...
   - Optional, add other sections to foundation